fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Holy Prophet (S): “Look (for me) near the Weighing scale and I shall be entreating, 'My Lord!
 Increase the weight of (the good deeds of) him who solemnly declared that there is no god except Allah'; and look (for me) near the Books (of deeds) when the scrolls (of deeds) will be distributed, and I will be pleading, 'My Lord!
 Take account of my Ummat (people) leniently'!
 And look (for me) at the place of my intercession near the bridge of Jahannam (Hell) when every man will be busy in his own aflairs (with his own soul) and I will be preoccupied with (the salvation of) my Ummat, praying, 'My Lord!
 Save my Ummat'; and the prophets (will be) around me praying 'Our Lord!
 Save the Ummat of Muhammad'.”

+The prophet Muhammad SAW will recognize Muslims because of Wudu.
+There is a hadith about black horses with white spots.

 ### Questioning of Prophets and their Ummah

 Before questioning the people, Allah, in His Justice, will first of all, ask the Prophets and Imams whether they had truly conveyed the message of Allah to their people.